ojrchen09cheno/DrinksWarehouse/README.md

 # DrinksWarehouse
-Solution for a technical problem for a company..
+Solution for a technical problem for a company interview.
 Summarized prompt
 In Java, make a warehouse class that stores beverages.
 These beverages can be water or soft-drinks which have an id, volume, price, and brand.
 Water also has an origin such as oasis or reserve.